google/fonts/ProjectChecklist.md

 Project must include actual source files, the ones that we type designers use ourselves when drawing the design.
 These are typically files with extensions like `.glyphs .ufo .vfb .sfd .sfdir`.
 These are often quite 'messy'.
-Common indications of actual source files are:
+Common indications of actual source files in glyph drawings are:

 - guidelines
 - overlapping shapes
 - multiple layers with alternative drawings
 - unencoded glyphs with alternative drawings
 - 'smart components'

+For feature files:

+- descriptive comments
+- commented out blocks

 If using UFO, you should integrate [ufoNormalizer](https://github.com/unified-font-object/ufoNormalizer) into your workflow.